 In-app guidance overlays interactive content such as step-by-step interactive walkthroughs, tooltips, and self-help widgets onto an app to help users understand how to use it.
 Users can click on in-app content to get relevant, visual instructions on how to perform a task or what a feature does.

 A knowledge base is a collection of help articles, guides, and tutorials, typically stored in an online wiki format.
-This collection of resources provides in-depth explanations of product features and also offers ways for troubleshooting product issues in the form of a self-help product support system.
+Also referred to as a help center, this collection of resources provides in-depth explanations of product features and offers ways for troubleshooting product issues in the form of a self-help product support system.

-There are quite a few knowledge management solutions – be sure to explore the best knowledge base software to find the platform that fits within your company’s objectives.
+There are quite a few knowledge management solutions that empower teams to create a customer knowledge center.
+Be sure to explore the best knowledge base software to find the platform that fits your company’s objectives.

-FAQ pages list frequently asked questions related to a product, such as “How do I change my billing address?” or “How do I change my password?”
+FAQ pages list frequently asked questions about a product, such as “How do I change my billing address?” or “How do I change my password?”
 An FAQ page may be a part of a knowledge base or be a separate page altogether.

 Live chat software tools are popular website plug-ins or stand-alone tools that are utilized by all types of companies to provide real-time answers to user questions.
 While some companies have dedicated team members to answer all inbound live chats, many have created automated systems similar to chatbots that provide self-service answers to common questions.